WallarooLabs/wally/book/python/api.md

         return 0
 ```

 A Computation that returns both its input integer and double that value.
-If the incoming data isn't an integer, we filter aka drop the message by returning `None`.
+If the incoming data isn't an integer, we filter (drop) the message by returning `None`.

 ```python
 @computation_multi("doubledouble"):